oksanabuzh/MultitrBEF_JenaExperiment/Analysis/README.md

 "Fig.3_Bargraph" - code for creating plots (main text) for the proportion of flows and stocks in the network that were significantly affected by each plant diversity facet when it was fitted first in the model.

 "Fig4_Contex_dependency" - code for creating plots for the biodiversity effects on fluxes grouped by ecosystem functions, and AG vs BG, and on stocks grouped by trophic groups, trophic levels and AG vs BG.

+## Contents of the folders

+### `Appendix/`

+Contains codes for producing figures and tables in Appendix.
+See Results/Appendix/Readme.md for details.